 There are two elements to consider in relation to the environment: the first is how concrete is made; the second is how it is dealt with when the need for it to be broken up arises.

-Concrete is composed of several elements: gravel and sand are mixed with water and cement powder is added to bind it all together.
-It is the production of cement that causes most harm to the environment.
+Concrete is composed of several elements: gravel and sand are mixed with water and cement powder are added to bind it all together.
+It is the production of cement that causes the most harm to the environment.